 It is impossible to completely preserve the buildings as they are located in the commercial area of the city, which is busy and crowded all year round.
 A hierarchy of functions can be introduced to maintain the architectural elements as well as to satisfy the functions of the growing need of the population.

 Amodini an amateur enthusiast, who is an Architect by day and an observer as a whole pushes her limits to explore herself as an artist and relating her works with Architecture.
-She truly believes that studying Architecture has laid her a basic platform to try every possible things to exhibit her works.
+She truly believes that studying Architecture has laid her a basic platform to try every possible thing to exhibit her works.